GIScience/openrouteservice/docs/documentation/Examples.md

 ---
+grand_parent: Documentation
-parent: Documentation
+parent: Routing Options
-nav_order: 5
+nav_order: 2
 title: Examples
 ---

 # Examples

-**If your request works without the options object, but returns an error with it: try to [%-encode](#url-encoding) the options object!**
+**If your request works without the options object, but returns an error with it: try to [%-encode](documentation/routing-options#url-encoding) the options object!**

 Some options examples in readable and minified JSON form: